EN

 WARNING!
 There are mandatory obligations required of all HECM borrowers which are mandated by HUD.

 As the saying goes, you must keep up your end of the bargain.
-You CAN lose your home to foreclosure if you default on your HECM obligations by no longer paying your property taxes and homeowner's insurance, not residing in the home as your primary residence for at least 6 months of the year, HECM borrowers no longer occupying the property for more that 12 consecutive months, failing to maintain the home according to FHA requirements, or conveying title to someone else.
+You CAN lose your home to foreclosure if you default on your HECM obligations by no longer paying your property taxes and homeowner's insurance, not residing in the home as your primary residence for at least 6 months of the year, HECM borrowers no longer occupying the property for more that 12 consecutive months, failing to maintain the home according to FHA requirements (allowing the home to fall into disrepair), or conveying title to someone else.

 If I decide to do a Reverse Mortgage, will there be an inspection of my home?

 Yes, there will be an inspection of your home known as an appraisal in order to determine its value and condition.
-(Due to COVID-19, a majority of the appraisals are exterior appraisals).
 There are times that a second appraisal will be required by an underwriter.
-The appraisal fee, however, will not be passed on to you.

 What happens at the closing?
-Mortgage documents are signed at the closing, and taxes will be paid if due.
-You receive your proceeds after a three day right to cancel period known as the right of rescission period.
+Mortgage documents are signed at the closing, mortgages and liens paid off, and taxes will be paid if due.
+You receive your proceeds after a three-day right to cancel period known as the right of rescission period.
 If you do not cancel your HECM application during this period, your loan is finalized, and you receive your proceeds after the right of rescission period has passed.
+Saturday is part of the rescission period but not Sunday.

 Does the lender send me a monthly mortgage statement that shows my current mortgage balance and line of credit?